Punktum-dk/epp-service-specification/README.md

 1. As standard without any use of extensions

-The two above methods reflect the same usage as for domain name application using [domain create](#domain-create).
+The two above methods reflect the same usage as for domain name application using [create domain](#create-domain).

 Here follows an example of a request to change the registrant using the second method.